sandrineingabire2/to-do/README.md

-this was my third step Implement add task functionality – Users can now add tasks to the list. the next step i Implement delete task functionality – Users can remove tasks from the list. and the i Add task completion toggle – Users can mark tasks as completed or pending.
+this was my third step Implement add task functionality – Users can now add tasks to the list. the next step i Implement delete task functionality – Users can remove tasks from the list. and the i Add task completion toggle – Users can mark tasks as completed or pending. and another is Save tasks to local storage – Persist tasks after page refresh.